-- (1) The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant. - (2) The restricted Common Shares are subject to forfeiture prior to December 13, 2018 in the case of 1,556 Common Shares, December 12, 2018 in the case of 1,784 Common Shares, and December 12, 2019 in the case of 1,783 Common Shares.
-As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which the forfeiture restrictions on her restricted Common Shares will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such period.
+(3) The restricted Common Shares are subject to forfeiture prior to December 11, 2019 in the case of 1,937 Common Shares, December 11, 2020 in the case of 1,936 Common Shares.

+(4) The restricted Common Shares are subject to forfeiture prior to December 12, 2019.
+As previously disclosed, we are party to a Retirement Agreement with Ms. Mumford, pursuant to which the forfeiture restrictions on her restricted Common Shares will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such period.